gamabuntat/super-slider/README.md

 //    ...options
 //  }
 // yes, the response also contains a slider ID
-// the response also contains a cancellation field that indicates whether the options pass// ed validation
+// the response also contains a cancellation field that indicates whether the options passed validation
 ```

 ## architecture